Kathavarayan (1958 film): Production

 Kathavarayan was adapted from Aryamala (1941).
-It was produced and directed by T. R. Ramanna under R. R. Pictures, and written by Thuraiyur K. Murthy.
+It was produced and directed by T. R. Ramanna under the R. R. Pictures banner, and written by Thuraiyur K. Murthy.
 Cinematography was handled by T. K. Rajabathar, and editing by M. S. Mani and T. Durai Rajan.
 The original lead actor was M. G. Ramachandran, who withdrew due to creative differences with Ramanna, resulting in Sivaji Ganesan replacing him.
 To differentiate Kathavarayan from Aryamala, Ramanna added a number of song and dance sequences.

 Soundtrack

 The music was composed by G. Ramanathan.
 All songs are penned by Thanjai N. Ramaiah Dass.
 Some of the songs such as "Vaa Kalaba Mayile" and "Vidhiya Sadhiya" became huge hits.